Comprehensive Health Center (CHC)

 Long-lasting conflicts in Afghanistan have left the country lacking appropriate infrastructures, especially in the provision of medical services, to cater to the population’s needs.

 The Comprehensive Health Center (CHC) project was launched in 2013 in Qasaba, a district in the north of Kabul.
 Following consultations between AfD and community leaders, this area was chosen due to the systemic lack of medical service provision.

 At a district level, CHCs play a vital role in providing accessible medical services to the population, and they are often the only healthcare facilities available.

 The CHC welcomes an average of 1,000 patients per month; the clinic working hours are 8am to 8pm, unlike most other healthcare facilities in the area, which close at 2pm.
 Consultations, diagnosis fees and provision of essential medicine are offered for 1$ per patient, instead of the approximately 40$ for the same services in the private sector.
 The CHC also offers free-of-charge consultations for the most vulnerable individuals.

 Since its inauguration in 2013, the number of patients treated at our CHC has constantly increased.
+In 2019 the CHC witnessed a higher number of patients compared to previous years and it will likely continue to grow.
 Depending on the availability of funding, Action for Development plans on opening another facility to accommodate the needs of the population.